priyadharsiniv/laravel-queue/readme.md

 ## Learning Laravel Queue

 Laravel queue setup will process in background and user will get quick response in foreground.
-Laravel Queue officical doc can be fond [here](https://laravel.com/docs/5.8/queues)
+Laravel Queue officical doc can be found [here](https://laravel.com/docs/5.8/queues)

 ## Basic Requirements